• Home

 The AI systems, being developed for the Royal Navy, are set to massively improve maritime surveillance and the ability to detect threats in a complex maritime environment.
 The ambition is to facilitate timelier and more effective decision-making in naval operations in order to enhance the UK’s maritime security.

-The RAF will be well pleased too, as it will also be able to exploit cutting-edge target acquisition systems able to process data originating from several airborne sensors at once.
+The RAF will be well pleased too, as it will also be able to exploit advanced target acquisition systems able to process data originating from several airborne sensors at once.
 This feature is anticipated to help decrease the pilot workload, and improve the efficiency of air operations, especially in the increasingly contested and difficult airspaces.

 Minister for Defence Procurement and Industry, the Rt Hon Maria Eagle MP, highlighted the game-changing nature of AI for UK defence.
 “We see the potential for AI to change the way we work and the start of we are hoping will lead to a step-change in how we support our forces on operations.